Feeling overwhelmed and like your emotions are all over the place? With these tips, you’ll get back on track!

 - Mental and physical health need equal attention

 Below, I’ll give tips in relation to each of these themes.

-Once my energy field was cleansed, I realized that I had to protect it in some way so that unwanted energies wouldn't enter my aura anymore.
+Once I cleansed my energy field, I realized that I had to protect it in some way so that unwanted energies wouldn’t enter my aura anymore.
 My therapist gave me great tips on how to protect your aura:

 - Visualize a steady wall between you and the person you want to protect yourself from energetically.
 It is an invisible wall and only love can get through it.
 Hurtful words and judgemental behavior will bounce right back at the person when they try to penetrate your aura with it.

 - Ask for protection.
 If you are somewhat spiritual (like I am now), ask for protection from whatever you believe in.
 I believe in the universe and good light energies, so whenever I feel that I am in need of protection, I ask for protection from the light.
 I visualize how the light forms a safe bubble around me and protects me from all the negative around me.
 It is a wonderful mindfulness technique to feel more confident and protected.
 If you believe in something else, like God or Allah, you could ask them to put a protective layer around you.